 Established in 1951 by professors from the faculties of Letters, Economics, and Law who were engaged in sociological research, today, the program focuses on human beings and their overall relationship with society.
 The academic fields covered by the program include sociology, cultural anthropology, psychology, and education.

 Theoretical and empirical perspective on the world of modern industry is imperative for anyone who pursues a professional career.
 The scope of the program embraces a wide aspect of business activities, such as Management, Accounting, Marketing, and Applied and Industrial Economics.
-In 2007, the master's program was divided into two courses in order to adapt the program to the needs of students who seek profound understanding of modern industry academically and professionally: the Academic Research course and the Accounting for Professionals course.

 The goal of the program is to train outstanding medical researchers and educators, capable of both conducting and supervising original research that grows out of continual dialogue and clinical medicine.
 We also focus on developing researchers with a good knowledge of the humanities and a strong sense of ethics.